 You can stop unaddressed mail delivered by the Royal Mail simply by writing to your local delivery office.
 The problem is that it will stop ALL unaddressed mailings and some of this may be important notices.

-Stopping manual leaflet drops is slightly more difficult but a notice in your window staying no can help.
+Stopping manual leaflet drops is slightly more difficult but a notice in your window saying no can help.

 Stopping Addressed unsolicited mail is somewhat harder.